KSEHano/BSc-Thesis/README.md

 $$\text{pandoc} + \text{filters} = \text{Even more amazing}$$ {#eq:equation_id}

+By default, *panwiz* installs the useful filters:

+- pandoc-fignos
+- pandoc-eqnos
+- pandoc-tablenos
+- pandoc-secnos
+- pandoc-citeproc-preamble

-By default, *panwiz* installs the useful filters pandoc-fignos, pandoc-eqnos, pandoc-tablenos, and pandoc-secnos.
-With them, you can reference figures, equations, tables, and sections like eq. @eq:equation_id.
+With them, you can reference figures, equations, tables, and sections like eq. @eq:equation_id or add a preamble before your bibliography.

 **All the best for your thesis or paper!**